Kyczan/kowal-new-tab-extension/README.md

 You can use your own set of wallpapers.
 Place images in `public/wallpapers` folder and edit `wallpapers.list` in `config.json` file.
 There should be names of the images placed in wallpapers folder.

 ### Weather
-In `config.json` set following variables under `api` property:
-- `lang` - your language (here lang is set to `pl`)
-- `units` - set to `metric`
-- `cityId` - your city id - to get id go [here](https://openweathermap.org/), search for your city and copy id from browser url
-- `key` - most important - obtain api key [here](https://openweathermap.org/api) (you need to create free account)
+It uses OpenWeatherMap [integration](https://www.home-assistant.io/integrations/openweathermap/) in HA.
+You also need api key from OpenWeatherMap (get it [here](https://openweathermap.org/api)), which you need to paste into integration config in HA.

+Here, in `config.json` under `weather.name` set display name for your location.
+It is just for display purposes.
+There is no need to change `weather.entity_id`.

 ### Floor Plan
 If you want to control lights or air purifier - you need a floor plan.
 Create it in `.svg` format (I used for that great free app [Inkscape](https://inkscape.org/)).
 Then upload/paste it into this web [app](https://jakearchibald.github.io/svgomg/) (it will improve svg file and fix some issues).
 Next, put file in `public/plan.svg`.

 ### Lights
-This one requires some work.

-You need to control switches over Internet or local network.
-I'm using [Home Assistant](https://www.home-assistant.io/) api and smart [Sonoff](https://sonoff.tech/) switches connected to HA via [this integration](https://github.com/AlexxIT/SonoffLAN).
+I'm using smart [Sonoff](https://sonoff.tech/) switches connected to HA via [this integration](https://github.com/AlexxIT/SonoffLAN).

-Set following variables in `config.json` under `homeAssistant` property:
-- `haUrl` - link which you use to open HA in browser (in my case it is `http://homeassistant.local:8123`, but it can be some external url if you have exposed HA to Internet - just remember to set the same value in `public/manifest.json`)
-- `haToken` access token to HA ([here](https://developers.home-assistant.io/docs/api/rest/) is info how to obtain token)

-Next obtain `entity_id` from HA for all switches and put them in `config.json` under `lights.list`.
+Obtain `entity_id` from HA for all switches and put them in `config.json` under `lights.list`.
 Also adjust there bulbs positions using `left` and `top` property (values are percents of floor plan dimensions).
 It is easier to position it in the browser.
 Just run this app in [Development](#development) mode, inspect lightbulb and experiment with css.

 ### Air Purifier
 It also uses HA api to control Purifier.
 I have Xiaomi Mi Air Purifier 3H (and this app was tested only for this model).
 It uses this [integration](https://www.home-assistant.io/integrations/xiaomi_miio/).
 You can use more than one Air Purifier.
 In `config.json` under `airPurifiers.list` you need to specify your devices and its positions like for Lights.